abetusk/dev/projects/laser-spike/laser-spike.md

 correctly.
 Once that's confirmed as working, add only the Arduino Nano breakout, then a single PCA9685 PWM module breakout, etc.

-It's good practice to also make sure the battery is fully charged.

 #### Things power on intermittently

+To rule out the obvious, make sure the battery is fully charged to rule out an empty battery as a possibility.
+If the intermittent failures disappear with a full battery, this could mean the electronics is 'browning' and is easily fixed with replenishing the battery.

-This is one of the more frustrating problems and is hard to track down and debug because the problem is often hard to reproduce.
+If recharging the battery does not solve the problem, this can be one of the more frustrating problems and is hard to track down and debug because the problem is often hard to reproduce.
 The most likely cause, in my experience, is a bad solder connection.
 A deformation of the proto-board or too much strain on the connectors causes the solder joint to weaken or crack.